DanWahlin/CopilotAdventures/Challenges/StartHere.md

 }
 ```

-1. Press <kbd>Enter</kbd> and Copilot should suggest code similar to the following:
+1. Press <kbd>Enter</kbd> after the function and Copilot should suggest code similar to the following:

 ```js
 console.log(predictNext(echoes));
 ```

-1. Save `echo-chamber.js` and open a terminal window in the folder where the file is located.
+1. Open a terminal window where the `echo-chamber.js` file is located.

 1. Run the following command to execute the code: